sniffarte/nginx-wordpress-php7.2-fpm-alpine/README.md

 # Nginx Wordpress PHP 7.2 FPM Alpine
-Docker Image packaging for WordPress with PHP 7.2 FPM in Alpine.
+Docker Image packaging for WordPress with Nginx and PHP 7.2 FPM in Alpine.

 Fork from the officials Docker Repo.